Overcoming Shame: Letting God Heal You And Set You Free With His Love

 When someone else knows about your pain, you no longer have to carry it alone.
 Now, you have a friend to walk with you on your journey toward healing.

-Biblical Truths for Defeating Shame
+Biblical Truths For Defeating Shame

 It can be easy to let it dominate your thoughts when living with shame.
 You may find yourself thinking unkind thoughts about yourself.
 When things go wrong, you might say, “Of course, this happened.
 I’m meant to suffer.”
 Or “Why would anyone like me?
 I’m a loser!”